Credential operations fail on NSX Components in SDDC Manager

 Issue/Introduction

 This article helps troubleshoot failed credential operations with NSX-T Components.
-When attempting to rotate, update, or remediate a password for a NSX-T component in the SDDC Manager UI, you get error:
+When attempting to rotate, update, or remediate a password for an NSX 4.x or NSX-T component in the SDDC Manager UI, you get error:

 "Password management operation failed"